IACET is dedicated to bringing its experience, its leadership, and its value as trusted, third-party Accreditor to the digital badging ecosystem.

 IACET believes that the 21st century continuing education and training that you are providing deserves a 21st century credential.

 In response to industry trends and stakeholder needs, IACET has convened a group of experts from the digital badging ecosystem who developed a set of guidelines that details the metadata and quality assurance traits for open digital badges (ODB).
-IACET plans to release those specifications as guidance to organizations who wish to issue high-quality digital badges.
+IACET has released those specifications as guidance to organizations who wish to issue high-quality digital badges.

 IACET has created an educational program to provide members and other adult learning stakeholders opportunities to learn about Open Digital Badging credentials and how to effectively implement them in adult learning environments.
 Since, the IACET 1-2018 Standard for Continuing Education and Training requires processes involving record keeping and transcripts, Open Digital Badging is a natural extension of these elements of that important standard.